-Then on Saturday I spoke at the Christian Writes of the West mini-conference where one of the writers asked “Do older writers have a chance?
-Especially if agents and publishers are looking for a long career investment?”
+Awhile ago I spoke at a writers conference where one of the attendees asked, “Do older writers have a chance?
+Especially if agents and publishers are looking for a long-career investment?”

-It is a great question.
+That is a great question.
 Does it matter how old you are?
-No it doesn’t.
-When your proposal lands on our desk or on an editor’s desk it is the words on the page that speak to us.
-I rarely even think about the writer’s age, ethnicity, economic status, or any other non-writing ability classification while I’m reading the sample chapters.
-Of course there are exceptions.
-A few times I could tell the author was very young by the way they were writing a romance scene…they simply had not yet “fallen in love” and couldn’t quite express it in a full way.
+No, it doesn’t.
+When your proposal lands on our desk or on an editor’s desk, it is the words on the page that speak to us.
+I rarely even think about the writer’s age, ethnicity, economic status, or any other nonwriting ability classification while I’m reading the sample chapters.
+Of course, there are exceptions.
+A few times I could tell the author was very young by the way they were writing a romance scene; they simply had not yet truly “fallen in love” and couldn’t quite express it authentically and with deep emotion.

-We have a number of clients who are in their 20s we also have a number who are in their 70s.
-What matters is whether they’ve written a great book and have a platform (for non-fiction) to sell it from.
+We have a number of clients who signed their first contract in their 20s, and we also have a number who were in their 70s.
+What matters is whether they’ve written a great book and have a platform to sell it from.

-Maybe some examples from publishing history will illustrate the diversity.
+Maybe some examples from publishing history will illustrate the range in ages:

 Frank Peretti was 35 when This Present Darkness was published in 1985.